jmalicki/io-uring-sync/README.md

 ## License

-This project is licensed under the MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT).
+This project is licensed under the MIT license (see [LICENSE](LICENSE) or http://opensource.org/licenses/MIT).

 ## Acknowledgments